maxoosterveen/yoursuprise/server/readme.md

 ## NODE_ENV
 ### `NODE_ENV=development`
-Having the server in development mode will not load use the static build files from React. <br>
+Having the server in development mode will <b>not</b>not load the static build files from React. <br>
 This means you have to start the React app seperate. <br>
 See the [client](./client) folder for more info about the front-end.